ipunkt/docker-diskmonitor/README.md

 - `HOSTFILE` the file to read the hostname from, dfeaults to /etc/hostname but it is recommended to set this to /target/etc/hostname and have a volume set up `/etc:/target/etc`
+- `ENVIRONMENT` if set it will be added in front of the hostname, example staging/host123